 - Maintain required aisle space in their Central Accumulation Area (CAA);

 - Monitor and inspect pumps and valves, and minimize hazardous waste air emissions as required when storing volatile organics; and

 - Identify an emergency coordinator.

-are at 40 CFR 270.1(c)(2).
+The permitting exclusions are at 40 CFR 270.1(c)(2).
 Subparagraph (i) excludes generators if they follow the LQG exemption.
 Since this generator did not comply with all the necessary conditions, they are considered an unpermitted TSDF.